hsynercn/tutorials-all-paths/BookNotes/Procedural Generation in Game Design/Section_1/Chapter_1_When_and_Why_to_Use_Procedural_Generation.md

   - Re-Playability: One generator can make similar but varied content.
 Rogue like get benefits from this.
   - Reusable code: Generators can get reused between applications.
   - Rules enforcement: We can enforce rules to ensure connectivity between elements or certain standards maintained across all output.
-  - Modeling reality: Oftenly we use simulations techniques in PCG.
+  - Modeling reality: We use simulations techniques in PCG.
   - Scales and detail hard to do by hand: Small teams can't create large scale content and details.
   - Overcome technical limitations: Early games leveraged PCG approach to overcome hardware limitations.
 This is not applied to modern conditions.
 - Unique